lozanobosch/backblaze/README.md

 ## About FMx components
 FMx components load the necessary functions from an external text file, hosted in a public GitHub repository.
 They look for the maximum functionality with the minimum possible code in Filemaker
 ## How to use
 Open the only script that has the file and enter your Backblaze credentials.
-Volià.
+Voilà.
 Done